October 6, 2021

 Dental care services available in Medicare Advantage plans

-When comparing different Medicare Advantage plans, consider the range of services offered by the provider.
-Some of the common services covered by Medicare Advantage include cleanings, oral lesion exams, root canals, periodontics, oral surgery, cavities, fillings, crowns, bridges, extractions, dentures, and treatment for infections.
+When comparing different Medicare Advantage plans, consider the range of services offered by the carrier.
+Some Medicare Advantage plans may help cover routine dental and common services, such as cleanings, oral lesion exams, root canals, periodontics, oral surgery, cavities, fillings, crowns, bridges, extractions, dentures, or treatment for infections.

 When reviewing plans, be sure to look at the coverage amounts and time limits.
 Some Medicare Part C plans will cap the total amount of coverage for each category.
 The plans may also require you to go to a particular provider in order to have the service covered.
 Because these plans are offered by private insurance carriers, there are provider networks that may limit your choice in providers.